 Storage: Store this spice blend covered in the pantry for up to 6 months.

 Making chicken fajitas:

-- In a large plastic bag, add 2 pounds of chicken, 1/4 cup minced cilantro, 3 tablespoons lime juice, and 1/2 the fajita seasoning from the recipe.
-Mash until chicken is evenly coated.
+In a plastic bag, add 2 pounds chicken (breasts or thighs), 1/4 cup minced cilantro, 3 tablespoons lime juice, and 2 tablespoons of fajita seasoning.
+Mash until evenly coated.
 Marinate at least 30 minutes (room temperature) or up to 1 hour (refrigerated).

 In a large skillet over medium-high heat, heat 2 tablespoons olive oil until shimmering.
 Add chicken and cook until crispy and browned on one side, about 8 minutes.
 Flip and cook until browned on the second side and chicken registers 160 degrees, about 8 to 10 minutes longer.
 Transfer chicken to a cutting board and rest for 5 minutes before cutting into strips (do not discard fat in skillet).

 Meanwhile, to the skillet with the fat over medium-high heat, add 3 bell peppers (sliced) and 1 red onion (sliced) and cook until tender, about 5 minutes.
 Push peppers and onions to one side and add sliced chicken back to skillet for serving.
 Serve with tortillas, avocado, cilantro, and sour cream (or your favorite toppings).